-We have written a lot about the importance of strength training before and showed you how you can train all you body parts separately.
+I have written a lot about the importance of strength training before.
+And showed you how to train all you body parts separately.
 Today we are going to focus on the most effective exercises and routines for building strength in seniors.

 Let’s start by looking at what strength training actually is and how it works.